Laurencitow/Farmer-Joe-Render-Farm/README.md

 Hope you enjoy the software and if you have any questions, in the first instance, please use the BlenderArtists thread.

+DISCLAIMER - Farmerjoe is free and made as best we can.
+We are not liable if you experience any problems while using the software or if it affects any projects you are using it for.
+Please read the disclaimer in the readme.pdf that comes with Farmerjoe.